dagbdagb/APCnotes/README.md

 ## Useful CLI commands
 ```
 eventlog (events logged locally)
-about (will often show which NMC is installed)
+about (will often show which NMC is installed as well as the current aos/app/bootmon versions)
 upsabout (for UPSes, duh)
+detbat -all (detailed UPS battery information)
-alarmList
+alarmList (shows active alarms)
+reboot (will restart NMC only, does not affect outputs)
 ```

 ## Firmware, NMC-generations, device-types.